-One of the main reasons people refuse to leave their homes when being evacuated, due to an emergency, is because they don’t know what to do with their pets?
+One of the main reasons people refuse to leave their homes when being evacuated, due to an emergency, is because they don’t know what to do with their pets.

 If you are not able to stay with relatives or friends and you have no alternative than to go to an evacuation centre, having your pets needs organised beforehand can reduce stress and ensure you can evacuate quickly.

-Not all evacuation centres can cater for domestic animals.
+Please note not all evacuation centres can cater for domestic animals.

 Pet Emergency Kits

 A pet emergency kit is an easy to grab kit that is ready if you have to leave your home in a hurry because of an emergency.
-There are some basic items you should always include and specific items unique to your pets needs.
+There are some basic items you should always include and specific items unique to your pet’s needs.

 Evacuating with your pet

-Council is responsible for running evacuation centres for people displaced from their homes during emergency situations and have no where else to go.
+Council is responsible for running evacuation centres for people displaced from their homes during emergency situations and have nowhere else to go.
 Some pets (primarily cats and dogs) may be allowed at evacuation centres during disasters but sometimes not.

 Animals will not be allowed inside evacuation centres.

 If you own livestock and plan to evacuate without them, move them to a bare paddock with water and room to move.